Police: 2nd mosque prayer leader killed in SW Pakistan

-QUETTA, Pakistan (AP) — Pakistani police say a second mosque’s prayer leader has been killed in as many days near the southwestern city of Quetta.
+QUETTA, Pakistan (AP) — Pakistani police said Saturday that a second mosque’s prayer leader had been killed in as many days near the southwestern city of Quetta.

-Shafqat Mahmood, a police officer in Kuchlak, where the attacks occurred, said Mohammad Azam was shot dead Saturday in front of a grocery store.
+Mohammad Azam was shot dead in front of a grocery store, according to Shafqat Mahmood, a police officer in Kuchlak, where the attacks occurred.
 On Friday, a bomb planted in a mosque under the prayer leader’s wooden chair killed him and three other worshippers and wounded 20.

-Quetta is the capital of Baluchistan province, the scene of a low-level insurgency by separatists demanding more autonomy.
+Quetta is the capital of Baluchistan province, the scene of a low-level insurgency by separatists demanding more autonomy from the central government and a larger share of provincial resources.
 Islamic militants also operate there.

 While Sunni militant groups have claimed past attacks on Shiites, the prayer leaders targeted this week were both Sunni.